 The activities of the Museum are aimed at preserving and developing ethnic culture.

-- The Museum organizes exhibitions: personal exhibitions of works of folk masters, as well as international exhibitions of decorative-applied art.
+- The Museum organizes exhibitions: solo exhibitions of works of folk masters, as well as international exhibitions of decorative-applied art.

 - Organizes celebrations related to the holiday-ritual system, concerts of ethnographic songs and dances, evenings of choral and jazz art, presentations of books, albums, movie review-discussions, etc.